roeeyn/challenge-generator/README.md

 ### README File

-This is the file which contains the challenge description, and some of the examples provided.
+This is the file which contains the coding challenge description, and some of the examples provided.
 This is usually provided as a markdown file, so the formatted is done automatically.

 ### Index File

-The index file contains the initial function of the challenge, which should be given to the user directly.
+The index file contains the initial function of the coding challenge, which should be given to the user directly.

 ### Test File

-This is the file which contains all the unit tests for the challenge.
+This is the file which contains all the unit tests for the coding challenge.
 This usually make use of the custom testing framework provided, but see the [Test Framework File](#test-framework-file) for the details.

 ### Test Framework File

 This file contains our **minified** custom testing framework, to validate that the code uploaded from the user is correct.
 To see the original framework, see the [templates](src/templates/) folder.

-> :warning: We have include the most used functions, but there are challenges that contains specific testing for that specific challenge and our test framework may not work on that. **This is not usual**, though.
+> :warning: We have include the most used functions, but there are coding challenges that contains specific testing for that specific coding challenge and our test framework may not work on that. **This is not usual**, though.

 ### Run File

-This file contains the execution script to run whenever this challenge is uploaded to Judge0.
+This file contains the execution script to run whenever this coding challenge is uploaded to Judge0.

 ## Advanced Usage

-We can filter most of the params we want the challenge to contain.
+We can filter most of the params we want the coding challenge to contain.
 These are the following:

 | Flag                    | Requires Value? | Description                                                                                   | Example                                  |
 | ----------------------- | :-------------: | --------------------------------------------------------------------------------------------- | ---------------------------------------- |